underwriteyourlife/officialsite/_posts/2017-11-27-Jambalaya.md

 title: Jambalaya
 category: Recipe
 tags: Recipe
-excerpt: Its so good that its more like... jam-BAM-laya!
+excerpt: It's so good that it's more like... jam-BAM-laya!
 image:
   teaser: /Meal Prep/Week 11/Jambalaya/400x250 Teaser.jpg
 ---

 # Jambalaya

 Just when I thought I had already made every rice dish in the book, BAM, I remember I forgot about the Creole classic: Jambalaya.
-Sadly, I went to Trader Joes before my local grocery store this time, so I got some Chicken Andouille Sausage at TJ before realizng that my other store was having a massive sausage sale (ha ha).
-So I picked up the giant package of "hot italian sausage" in the photo below for $2.75!
-But I only ended up using the chicken sausage in this dish- hopefully I can think of some good recipes for the italian sausage in the future.
+Sadly, I went to Trader Joes before my local grocery store this time, so I got some Chicken Andouille Sausage at TJ before realizing  that my other store was having a massive sausage sale (ha ha).
+So I picked up the giant package of "hot Italian sausage" in the photo below for $2.75!
+But I only ended up using the chicken sausage in this dish- hopefully I can think of some good recipes for the Italian sausage in the future.

 This recipe made me 5 servings of Chicken Sausage Jambalaya for $3.20 per meal (including a side of chips) and a total of 630 calories each.
 It definitely would have been cheaper if I had used my sale-sausage instead of the andouille, but I think I deserve a little splurge this week.
 I made this dish as part of my [week 11] meal prep, so I actually ended up freezing these servings to eat the following week.